STAT545-UBC-hw-2018-19/hw08-zjbthomas/README.md

     example, when searching for Italian wines $20-$40, the app would show the text “We found 122 options for you”.
 -   Allow the user to download the results table as a `.csv` file.
--   Allow the user to search for multiple alcohol types simultaneously, instead of being able to choose only wines/beers/etc.
 -   Provide a way for the user to show results from *all* countries (instead of forcing a filter by only one specific country).